Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am on the job-market for full-time opportunities!
-Reach out to me at ketaki.joshi@yale.edu(mailto:ketaki.joshi@yale.edu)!
+Reach out to me at [ketaki.joshi@yale.edu](mailto:ketaki.joshi@yale.edu)!

 I am also a post candidacy researcher at Yale University.